Learn about the team at Fort Worth Bonds.

 Alex Laufer

-As Debt and Compliance Manager for the City of Fort Worth, Alex oversees all long-term debt activities, which includes the management of nearly $2.9 billion in outstanding debt, investment of proceeds, post-issuance compliance, debt budgeting and accounting, as well as rating agency and investor relations.
-Prior to joining the City, Alex served as a credit ratings analyst for S&P covering local governments and other special districts across the Southern U.S. region.
-He received his Bachelor of Business Administration in Finance from the University of Arkansas.
+As Debt and Compliance Manager for the City of Fort Worth, Brit oversees all long-term debt activities, which includes the management of nearly $2.9 billion in outstanding debt, investment of proceeds, post-issuance compliance, debt budgeting and accounting, as well as rating agency and investor relations.
+Prior to joining the City, Brit served as Treasury Manager for the Dallas Fort Worth International Airport.
+He received his Bachelor of Science in Economics from Southern Methodist University.

 Talk to us